 Turning over a new leaf

-Our global business emitted 13,000 tonnes of greenhouse gas (GHG) emissions between 2018 and 2019, that is the equivalent of powering over 2,000 homes for one year.
+Our global business emitted 52,591 tonnes of greenhouse gas (GHG) emissions between 2018 and 2019.
 Setting this as a baseline, we have an eight-step route-map to reach net zero with key milestones that address our major hotspots across business travel, purchased goods and services, and office energy.
 This strategy was signed off by our executive board, including our Chairman and Chief Executive Officer, Vincent Clancy in January 2021.

 Net zero does not mean zero emissions.
 It means reducing emissions enough to ensure temperatures only change by 1.5C over the next 100 years.
-As a result, a key part of our emission reductions stay in line with this 1.5C degree pathway; rebasing and adjusting our route map and interim targets as needed.
+As a result, a key part of our strategy is that our emission reductions stay in line with this 1.5C degree pathway; rebasing and adjusting our route map and interim targets as needed.

 We will reduce absolute Scope 1 & 2 GHG emissions by 4.2 percent annually and 50 percent by 2030.
 This will see us: